 - Give babies unlimited time at each breast, as long as they are sucking and swallowing steadily.
 Full babies will relax, unclench their hands, and drift off to sleep.

 If breastfeeding is not going well, get help from a lactation consultant or your doctor as soon as possible.
-Babies born before 37 or 38 weeks usually need extra help.
+Babies born before 37 or 38 weeks most often need extra help.
 Their moms often need to express or pump to make enough milk while they are learning to breastfeed.

-Nursing or pumping more often (up to 12 times a day) will increase the amount of milk the baby gets, and can cause the bilirubin level to drop.
+Nursing or pumping more often (up to 12 times a day) will increase the amount of milk the baby gets.
+They can cause the bilirubin level to drop.